aflr/42-Cursus/libft/README.md

 {
 	long	ln;

-	ln = n;
+	// To avoid problems when 'n' is INT_MIN (-2147483648), use long data type ln = n;
-	if (ln == 0)
+	// If number is zero (0), write it and exit function if (ln == 0)
 	{
 		write(fd, "0", 1);
 		return ;
 	}
-	if (ln < 0)
+	// If number is negative, write minus (-) sign and make number positive if (ln < 0)
 	{
 		write(fd, "-", 1);
 		ln = -ln;
 	}
+	// If number has more than 1 digit, print all digits except the rightmost one
-	if (ln > 9)
+	// By recursively calling itself with number divided by 10 if (ln > 9)
 		ft_putnbr_fd((int)(ln / 10), fd);
+	// Now print rightmost digit (ln % 10) as ASCII character ( + '0')
 	ft_putchar_fd(ln % 10 + '0', fd);
 }
 ```